Hypervsn's cool 3D holographic images are perfect for showing off at CES 2019

 While aimed mostly at retail stores looking for a cool display, you could get this fancy gadget for yourself if you want holographic images in your home.
 The Hypervsn uses spinning blades to create moving 3D images that look convincingly futuristic.

-It's on display at CES and the images are colorful and lifelike.
-I saw the version with a 56 centimeter display.
-The company's also launching a 75 cm version at CES if you need something bigger.
+It's on display at CES 2019 and the images are colorful and lifelike.
+I saw the version with a 56-centimeter display.
+The company's also launching a 75cm version at CES if you need something bigger.

-While having cool looking holograms is a nice novelty, Hypervsn has bigger aims, both figuratively and literally.
-I saw the Hypervsn Solo in action, but the Hypervision Wall can combine units for a theoretically huge holographic image.
+While having cool-looking holograms is a nice novelty, Hypervsn has bigger aims, both figuratively and literally.
+I saw the Hypervsn Solo in action, but the Hypervsn Wall can combine units for a theoretically huge holographic image.
 The company is also working on interactivity and wants to bring Hypervsn into gaming through motion sensors.

 CES 2019: Every story so far: See all of CNET's coverage of the year's biggest tech show.